• Skip to primary navigation

 • M&Ms - M&Ms, or any small candy you like, can take the place of spiced nuts or olives that you might see in a more traditional charcuterie board.
 They add that crunch and visual interest that every great grazing board needs!

 • Frosting or jam for dipping - I used a Pillsbury filled pastry bag to pipe frosting in a flash and give it a polished look.
-Best of all, it came with a packet of holiday sprinkles to add to the festive mood!
+Best of all, it came with a packet of holiday sprinkles, which was a fun way to add to the festive mood!

 Christmas Candy Charcuterie Board